-Sppa 460 Diagnostic Procedures
+CSD 460 Diagnostic Procedures

-Introductory knowledge of those principles and practices commonly used by professionals in the assessment of communication differences, delays, or disorders.
-Experience in the use of standardized instruments and scheduled laboratory required.
-Prerequisites: Sppa 262, 266, 363, and 370.
+This course provides the basic foundations of the principles and practices commonly used by professionals in the assessment of communication, cognitive, voice, and swallowing disorders.
+Experience in the use of standardized and non-standardized instruments with subsequent report and goal writing will be addressed.
+Prerequisites: CSD 262, 266, 363, and 370.